“You Should See a Therapist…”

 Founded by John B. Watson, behaviorism focused on observable behavior, rejecting introspection and emphasizing stimulus-response relationships.
 It argued that behavior is shaped by environmental influences, not internal mental states.
 Influenced by Ivan Pavlov's work on classical conditioning, Watson's approach laid the foundation for understanding how behaviors are learned through associations.

 B.F.
-Skinner expanded on this with operant conditioning (1930s - 1950s), focusing on how behavior is reinforced or punished.
+Skinner expanded on this with operant conditioning (1930s–1950s), focusing on how behavior is reinforced or punished.
 Skinner's work, especially on reinforcement schedules, had broad applications in education, therapy, and animal training.
 Despite its influence, behaviorism eventually gave way to cognitive psychology as a dominant framework in the mid-20th century.

 Gestalt Psychology (1910s - 1930s, Germany):

-Gestalt psychology emphasized that the mind organizes experiences into unified wholes (gestalts) that are more than the sum of their parts.
+Emphasized that the mind organizes experiences into unified wholes (gestalts) that are more than the sum of their parts.
 Gestalt principles, such as figure-ground relationship and proximity, continue to influence cognitive psychology and perceptual studies today.

 Cognitive Psychology (1950s - 1980, United States):

-Cognitive psychology focuses on mental processes like perception, memory, and decision-making, emphasizing internal functions rather than observable behavior.
+Focuses on mental processes like perception, memory, and decision-making, emphasizing internal functions rather than observable behavior.
 Emerging as a response to behaviorism, it views the mind as an information processor.
 Influenced by figures like Ulric Neisser and George Miller, it laid the foundation for cognitive neuroscience and has impacted fields like education, artificial intelligence, and human-computer interaction.

 Phenomenological Psychology (1950s - 1970s, Europe):

 Emerging from Edmund Husserl’s phenomenology, this approach studies conscious experience from the first-person perspective, rejecting reductionism.
-It influenced existential psychology and humanistic psychology, with key figures including Maurice Merleau-Ponty and Amedeo Giorgi.
+It influenced existential and humanistic psychology, with key figures including Maurice Merleau-Ponty and Amedeo Giorgi.

 Existential Psychology (1950s - 1970s, Europe & United States):